- London 020 7067 1500

 Complaints Procedure

 We aim to provide an excellent quality of service at all times.
-If, however, you have a complaint, we invite you to follow the procedure below.
+If, however, you have a complaint, we invite you to let us know as soon as possible by following the procedure below.
+It is not necessary to involve solicitors in order to make your complaint, but you may do so should you wish.

 Timeline